ReAlex1902/Hawk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hawk project is supposed to help [Innoscripta GmbH](https://www.innoscripta.com/) to work with the database in monitoring and scrapping necessary information about its counterparties.
+Hawk project is supposed to help working with the text documents in finding necessary information (tags).

 Here are main reasons to use this decision:
 * Hawk analyzes hundreds of documents for few minutes and highlights important information
 * It is reliable according to the metrics on the validation dataset
 * The neural network will save great amount of money on the routine analysis of documents

 Of course, after some time Hawk will need the additioinal training.
-As it is applicable to every NN project, it needs new data to be kind of state-of-the-art decision for the company
+As it is applicable to every NN project, it needs new data to be kind of state-of-the-art decision

 ### Built With